Ganden to Samye Trek

 Tibetan Cuisine

-Tibetan food is hearty and designed to fuel your journey.
-Expect dishes like momos (dumplings), tsampa (roasted barley flour), and yak meat stews, which provide warmth and energy in the high-altitude climate.
-Meals will be simple but satisfying, with options available for international tastes at hotels and guesthouses.
+Meals during the Ganden to Samye Trek are hearty and designed to fuel your high-altitude adventure.
+Enjoy traditional dishes like momos (dumplings), tsampa (roasted barley flour), and yak meat stews, which provide energy and warmth.
+Food along the trail is simple yet satisfying, with options to accommodate international tastes at guesthouses and monastery stops.

 Warm Hospitality